onekrasov/onekrasov.github.io/_posts/2026-04-22-Hot-waxing-chains-in-bulk.md

 <img src="https://raw.githubusercontent.com/onekrasov/onekrasov.github.io/refs/heads/main/_posts/waxing/6.jpeg?raw=true" width="500" title="Close up of waxed chains hanging" />

 ## The Result
-Once the chains cool completely, the wax becomes hard.
-When you put it on your bike, it flakes off a little bit for the first few minutes of riding, but then it settles in.
+Once the chains cool completely, the wax hardens.
+The chain will be incredibly stiff, so you need to "break" the wax bonds by flexing each link by hand.
+This restores the chain's articulation for smooth shifting and prevents excess wax from building up on your cassette and derailleur pulleys.

+During the first few minutes of your first ride, the chain will go through a "run-in" period where residual surface wax flakes off, leaving only the essential lubricating wax inside the rollers and pins.

-Because the wax is dry, dirt and sand don't stick to it.
-Your drivetrain stays shiny, your gears shift smoothly, and best of all—you can grab your bike chain with your bare hands and they will stay completely clean!
+Because wax acts as a solid dry lubricant, abrasive particles like dirt and sand simply bounce off.
+Your drivetrain stays spotless, your efficiency goes up, and best of all—you can handle the chain with bare hands without getting a drop of grease on them!

-Doing three chains at once took a little bit of prep, but now I have months of perfectly smooth riding ahead of me before I ever have to turn on the wax pot again.
+Prepping three chains in a single batch took a little extra effort upfront, but it guarantees at least a few weeks of perfectly smooth, low-friction riding (in dry conditions) before I need to plug in the wax pot again.